csebooks/computer-networking/content.en/the-network-layer-control-plane/_index.md

 A new version of ICMP has been defined for IPv6 in RFC 4443.
 In addition to reorganizing the existing ICMP type and code definitions, ICMPv6 also added new types and codes required by the new IPv6 functionality.
 These include the “Packet Too Big” type and an “unrecognized IPv6 options” error code.

 # Network Management and SNMP, NETCONF/YANG
 Having now made our way to the end of our study of the network layer, with only the link-layer before us, we’re well aware that a network consists of many complex, interact- ing pieces of hardware and software—from the links, switches, routers, hosts, and other devices that comprise the physical components of the network to the many protocols that control and coordinate these devices.
 When hundreds or thousands of such components are brought together by an organization to form a network, the job of the network admin- istrator to keep the network “up and running” is surely a challenge.
 We saw in Section 5.5 that the logically centralized controller can help with this process in an SDN context.
 But the challenge of network management has been around long before SDN, with a rich set of network management tools and approaches that help the network administrator monitor, manage, and control the network.
-We’ll study these tools and techniques in this section, as well as new tools and techniques that have co-evolved along with SDN.
+We’ll study these tools and techniques in this Section, as well as new tools and techniques that have co-evolved along with SDN.

 An often-asked question is “What is network management?”
 A well-conceived, single-sentence (albeit a rather long run-on sentence) definition of network manage- ment from \[Saydam 1996\] is:

 _Network management includes the deployment, integration, and coordination of the hardware, software, and human elements to monitor, test, poll, configure, ana- lyze, evaluate, and control the network and element resources to meet the real-time, operational performance, and Quality of Service requirements at a reasonable cost._

-Given this broad definition, we’ll cover only the rudiments of network man- agement in this section—the architecture, protocols, and data used by a networkadministrator in performing their task.
+Given this broad definition, we’ll cover only the rudiments of network man- agement in this Section—the architecture, protocols, and data used by a networkadministrator in performing their task.
 We’ll not cover the administrator’s decision- making processes, where topics such as fault identification \[Labovitz 1997; Steinder 2002; Feamster 2005; Wu 2005; Teixeira 2006\], anomaly detection \[Lakhina 2005; Barford 2009\], network design/engineering to meet contracted Service Level Agree- ments (SLA’s) \[Huston 1999a\], and more come into consideration.
 Our focus is thus purposefully narrow; the interested reader should consult these references, the excel- lent overviews in \[Subramanian 2000; Schonwalder 2010; Claise 2019\], and the more detailed treatment of network management available on the Web site for this text.

 ## The Network Management Framework
  Figure 5.20 shows the key components of network management: